- potassium chloride

 Potassium Chloride 0.3% & Sodium Chloride 0.9% Solution for Infusion is indicated for the prevention and treatment of potassium depletion and/or hypokalemia, in sodium chloride and water-losing conditions.

-Fluid balance, serum electrolytes and acid-base balance should be monitored before and during administration, with particular attention to serum sodium in patients with increased non-osmotic vasopressin release (syndrome of inappropriate antidiuretic hormone secretion, SIADH) and in patients co-medicated with vasopressin agonist drugs, due to the risk of hospital acquired hyponatraemia (see sections 4.4, 4.5 and 4.8).
+Fluid balance, serum electrolytes and acid-base balance may need to be monitored before and during administration, with particular attention to serum sodium in patients with increased non-osmotic vasopressin release (syndrome of inappropriate antidiuretic hormone secretion, SIADH) and in patients co-medicated with vasopressin agonist drugs, due to the risk of hospital acquired hyponatraemia (see sections 4.4, 4.5 and 4.8).
 Monitoring of serum sodium is particularly important for hypotonic fluids.

 Potassium Chloride 0.3% & Sodium Chloride 0.9% Solution for Infusion has a tonicity of 388 mOsm/l (approx.)

-The infusion rate and volume depend on the age, weight, clinical condition (e.g. burns, surgery, head-injury, infections), and concomitant therapy should be determined by the consulting physician experienced in intravenous fluid therapy (see sections 4.4. and 4.8).
+The infusion rate and volume depend on the age, weight, clinical condition (e.g. burns, surgery, head-injury, infections), and concomitant therapy should be determined by the consulting physician experienced in paediatric intravenous fluid therapy (see sections 4.4. and 4.8).

 Doses may be expressed in terms of mEq or mmol of each cation, mass of each cation, or mass of each cation salt: